-Financial wellness is mostly self-directed and unique to your goals and where you are in life, but depending on which aspects you need help with, there are a variety of tools and guidance available that can help you dramatically improve your financial standing.
+Even so, your financial wellness is mostly unique to your goals and where you are in life.
+Depending on which aspects you need help with, a variety of tools and guidance can help you dramatically improve your financial standing.

-Prudential has identified three universal pillars of financial wellness that can help anyone improve their financial well-being:
+Prudential has identified three pillars of financial wellness that can help anyone improve their financial well-being:

-- Managing Day-to-Day Finances: The first pillar of wellness is learning to manage your budget, understanding your credit score and building short-term emergency savings so you can better handle life’s day-to-day ups and downs.
+- Managing day-to-day finances.
+Learning to manage your budget, understanding your credit score and building short-term emergency savings so you can better handle life’s day-to-day ups and downs.

-- Setting and Achieving Financial Goals: Do you know how much you have saved for retirement and how much retirement income you'll likely have?
-If you’re not saving enough, do you have a plan to get there?
+- Setting and achieving goals.
+Do you know how much you have saved for retirement—and how much retirement income you can expect?
+If you’re not saving enough now, do you have a plan to get there?
 Are you taking advantage of employer-sponsored retirement plans?
-While retirement is just one example of many, setting and making progress toward short- and long-term financial goals are a big part of achieving overall financial wellness.
+IRAs?
+While retirement is just one example, setting and making progress toward short- and long-term financial goals are a big part of achieving overall financial wellness.

-- Protecting Against Risk: The final pillar of financial wellness is protecting yourself against serious financial disruptions and setbacks.
-Having the resources to navigate and manage financial challenges, such as a serious illness or injury, or the premature death of a spouse or breadwinner, is a major component of a financially secure life.
+- Protecting against risk.
+Protecting yourself—and your loved ones—against serious financial disruptions and setbacks can go a long way toward lowering your stress.
+From life insurance to health insurance to retirement savings, having the resources to navigate and manage financial challenges such as a serious illness or injury, or the premature death of a spouse or breadwinner, is key to a financially secure life.

-People who are financially well can comfortably pay their bills, manage their monthly expenses without living paycheck to paycheck and conserve money for emergencies.
-They can also save for long-term goals and feel confident about their future in retirement.
+People who are financially well can comfortably pay their bills, manage their monthly expenses (without living paycheck to paycheck) and conserve money for emergencies.
+They can also save for long-term goals and feel confident about their future.
 They’re resilient in the face of financial setbacks because they have the right resources and strategies in place.

 Are you ready to join the ranks of the financially well?
-Learn more about the pillars of financial wellness and how to build the right strategies for your financial journey.
+Here’s more about the pillars of financial wellness and how to build the right strategies for your financial journey.